archivesunleashed/aut-docs/current/collection-analysis.md

 ## Get the Location of the Resource in ARCs and WARCs

-How do I find out the WARC or ARC that a page is contained in?
+How do I find out the WARC or ARC that each page is contained in?

 ### Scala RDD